War Memoir - George Bilton

 Description

-Talks of early life at school and work in Hull.
-Volunteered as ARP messenger and described duties and air raid damage in Hull.
-Volunteered as aircrew and initially selected for wireless operator/air gunner but later asked to change to air engineer.
-Trained in Blackpool and RAF St Athan.
-Crewed up with mixed Canadian British crew on Halifax HCU before being posted to 6 Group 427 Squadron.
-His pilot did not return from a second dickie orientation sorties so crew went back to conversion unit to crew up and train with new pilot.
-Then posted to 428 Squadron.
-Subsequently transferred to 434 Squadron when pilot promoted.
-Completed tout of 34 operations on Halifax.
-Gives detailed description of individual operations, experiences and activities.
-Describes flying in Halifax and discusses moral, discipline issues, operating with Canadians and other general comments.
-Did instructional tour after completing operational tour, offered commission, did not enjoy it and volunteered for second tour but curtailed by end of war.
-Comments on tours after war including one in Burma including dealing with casualties in from a Dakota crash in Egypt.
+George talks of early life at school and work in Hull.
+He volunteered as ARP messenger and describes duties and air raid damage in Hull.
+He then volunteered as aircrew and, initially, selected for wireless operator/air gunner but later asked to change to air engineer.
+George trained in Blackpool and RAF St Athan and crewed up with mixed Canadian British crew on Halifax HCU before being posted to 6 Group 427 Squadron.
+His pilot did not return from a second dickie orientation sorties so his crew went back to conversion unit to crew up and train with a new pilot.
+He was then posted to 428 Squadron and, subsequently, transferred to 434 Squadron when the pilot was promoted.
+George completed a tour of 34 operations on Halifax.
+He gives a detailed description of individual operations, experiences and activities.
+He describes flying in Halifax and discusses moral, discipline issues, operating with Canadians and other general comments.
+George did instructional tour after completing operational tour, was offered commission, which he did not enjoy and volunteered for a second tour but this was curtailed by the end of war.
+He comments on tours after the war, including one in Burma dealing with casualties in from a Dakota crash in Egypt.

 Creator